 New York Life is a party to a reinsurance agreement (the "Closed Block Reinsurance") with John Hancock Life Insurance Company (U.S.A.) and one of its affiliates ("John Hancock") in which New York Life assumes on a coinsurance basis 100% of John Hancock's obligations and liabilities under the policies included in the closed block of participating whole life policies established in connection with the demutualization of John Hancock Mutual Life Insurance Company (the "Closed Block").
 New York Life retrocedes 40% of those obligations and liabilities to John Hancock on a funds-withheld arrangement.
-The assets received from this transaction are held in a reinsurance trust as security for New York Life's obligations to John Hancock and are contractually restricted; the majority of such assets are allocated to the Closed Block and are held for the exclusive benefit of the policies included in the Closed Block.
+The assets received from this transaction are held in a reinsurance trust as security for New York Life's obligations to John Hancock and are contractually restricted.
+The majority of such assets are allocated to the Closed Block and are held for the exclusive benefit of the policies included in the Closed Block.

 The insurance related revenue from the Closed Block policies, including net investment income from the assets allocated to the Closed Block, after satisfying certain related expenses and taxes, inure solely to the benefit of those reinsured policyholders and will not be available to New York Life's policyholders.
+Dividends for the Closed Block are approved by the ceding company.